kisslinux/kisslinux.github.io/pages/installation.md

 **NOTE**: KISS does not currently support booting using an `initramfs`.
 When configuring your kernel ensure that all required file-system, disk controller and USB drivers are built with `[*]` (Yes) and **not** `[m]` (Module).

-You may run into an issue while following the steps in this guide.
+**NOTE**: You may run into an issue while following the steps in this guide.
 Head on over to the [issue tracker](https://github.com/kisslinux/repo/issues) and open an issue.
 We are happy to help.

 ## Index